Xiaofei-it/Shelly/README.md

 The Retrofit Domino provides a convenient pattern for sending an HTTP request and performing various kinds of actions according to the result or the failure of the request.
-The Retrofit Task is very useful in the development of an app, which takes many advantages over the other architectures for sending HTTP requests.
+The Retrofit Domino is very useful in the development of an app, which takes many advantages over the other architectures for sending HTTP requests.

 Also, the Shelly library provides methods for merging the outputs of two Dominoes and combing two